lastmeta/parrot/readme.md

 Parrot makes a log of everything it backs up.

 Parrot will never purge files, but will overwrite them if there are new files with the same name.

-## todo

-One feature that might be nice is to make a database with a hash for each file it copies. that way you have the option of avoiding copying any file that is already backed up. that way you don't have to worry about redundant backup files.